-This design is capable of mimicking the actual Z80 CPU and it illustrates its inner workings.
+This design is capable of mimicking the actual Z80 CPU and, through its architecture, it illustrates its inner workings.

 The A-Z80 implementation strives to be internally structurally identical to the original Z80.
-Using this approach the model achieves a full cycle accuracy and has identical behavior for all documented and undocumented features (\) not by explicitly hard-coding them but by mimicking their actual design.
+Using this approach, the model achieves a full cycle accuracy and has identical behavior for all documented and undocumented features (\).
+This is achieved not by explicitly hard-coding exceptions and quirks, but by mimicking the actual design.